junyiwuu/nvdiffrec-MaterialSplit/README.md

 Inspired by the manual 3D asset creation workflow, we propose a “separate then specialize” strategy: The network first "focus on" the most visually dominant attribute (mesh and color), then progressively refine the reflectance properties.
 ![pipeline](./images/pipeline.jpg)

-We separate the material optimization into two parts.
-One part predicts Albedo and Normal , while the other part predicts Roughness and Metallic.
-Each part is trained with a different learning rate, to reduce the entanglement that often occurs in the joint optimization all together.
-Moreover, each part is tailerd with specific weighted composite losses.
+We separate the material optimization into two branches.
+One branch predicts Albedo and Normal , while the other one predicts Roughness and Metallic.
+Each branch is trained with a different learning rate, to reduce the entanglement that often occurs in the joint optimization all together.
+Moreover, each branch is tailored with specific weighted composite losses.

-We combined two different loss functions for different MLP.
-In practical, the best performance was achieved with :
+We applied different loss functions to the branches responsible for different material properties.
+In practice, the best performance was achieved with :
 ![loss](./images/loss_function.jpg)
-Where Loss2 for MLP-B need to be outlier-sensitive loss function such as MSE.
-While others are outlier-robust loss functions, such as LogL1, SMAPE.
+Where Loss2 for MLP-B needs to be an outlier-sensitive loss (e.g. MSE), while others use outlier-robust loss functions, such as LogL1, SMAPE.